 This type of lighting is also commonly used.
 Position yourself with the camera in front of the window in such a way that the light comes straight from behind you.
 The light is supposed to strike the front of the fruit plate and, as a result, it will be even.
 Nevertheless, the front light is quite problematic, as it can make your fruits images flat.
 It means that the shot won't feature necessary highlights and shadows.
 In case of shooting with front light, a fruit might lose its appeal in the picture.
 It is explained by the fact that the items illuminated from the front will have concealed shadows behind them.
 These shadows add more dimension and reveal the texture of an object, so you don't want to hide them.

 Last but not least, you may use backlight for your fruit food photography.
 Many food photography enthusiasts prefer this type of lighting, as it produces outlined highlights along the edges of the elements.
 Still, there may be some difficulties.
-For instance, backlit items results either in the dim background with properly lit objects or a bright background with dark, barely visible objects in a shot.
+For instance, backlit items result either in a dim background with properly lit objects or a bright background with dark, barely visible objects in a shot.
 Still, if you opt for backlight, I recommend investing in a reflector which will throw light on the shadows and an object won't turn out to be underexposed.

 For fruit photography, almost any camera is appropriate.
 The main thing is the ability to adjust the shooting parameters manually.
 A good choice would be a DSLR camera, both the simplest ones like the Nikon D3200 or Nikon D3300 and more advanced ones like Nikon D7100 or Nikon D610.
 Before purchasing, I suggest searching for reviews and visiting a nearby photography store to test them out.
-In case you manage to find the camera which seems convenient and meets your requirements, don't hesitate to buy it.
+In case you manage to find the camera that seems convenient and meets your requirements, don't hesitate to buy it.
 Keep in mind that in food photography, the lens plays a more significant role than the DSLR.
-Therefore, it is better to buy the lens additionally.
+Therefore, it is better to buy the lens separately.